kordastilab/ImmunoCluster/README.md

 We provide several functions to examine global patterns within the data, they can be used to get an idea of the influence of conditions/treatment or batch effects within the data.
-The mdsplot() function will generate a multi-dimensional scaling (MDS) plot on median expresion values for each channel.
-MDS plots represent an unsupervised way to indicate similarities between samples at a global level berfore more in depth analsysis.
+The mdsplot() function will generate a multi-dimensional scaling (MDS) plot on median expression values for each channel.
+MDS plots represent an unsupervised way to indicate similarities between samples at a global level before more in depth analsysis.
 In the example here we can see that there is no observable high-level difference between the two GvHD condition samples, however there does appear to be a weak separation between samples collected at